 How will this affect my neighbours?

 Modular loft conversions are neighbour-friendly!
-The whole modular process is efficient, keeping disruption to a minimum and your neighbours happy.
+The whole modular process is efficient, keeping disruption to a minimum for both you and your neighbours.
 The shorter build time means parking spaces in your road aren’t occupied by builders for weeks and your road will not be occupied with deliveries.

 Does my existing roof remain in place?